 - Check whether you’re agreeing to download your item before your cancellation period ends.

 Getting a refund on a download

-Some retailers do have a window of opportunity within which you can apply for a refund on a download purchase if you change your mind.
+Some retailers do have a window of opportunity to apply for a refund on a download purchase if you change your mind.